-(C) This is an advanced course in statistics with applications in exercise science.
+(C) Advanced statistics with applications in exercise science.
 Content includes a review of basic descriptive and inferential statistics, plus coverage of multiple-factor and repeated measures ANOVA, post-hoc tests, multivariate analysis of variance, analysis of covariance, multiple regression, canonical analysis and factor analysis.
 Computerized statistical analyses are imbedded throughout the course.
 Prerequisites: EXS 201 or MAT 201 or PSY 201 or COM 230 or ECO 221 or HLH 299 or PED 434 or equivalent.
 (3 cr. hr.)